yitianhao/UWCSE451_OSLabs/lab/lab2design.md

 #### exit:
  - call `vspacefree` to free the vspace used by the process
  - set proc state to `ZOMBIE`
- - if `parent` no longer exit, set its parent to be the root proc
+ - if `parent` no longer exists, set its parent to be the root proc
  - call `wakeup` on its parent proc

 #### pipe: